openebs/openebs/k8s/upgrades/0.8.2-0.9.0/README.md

 ### Steps before upgrade:
   - Make sure that all pods related to pool and volume are in running state.
+  - If cstor volumes are resized manually then make sure that PV is patched with latest size.
   - Apply rbac.yaml to manage permission rules `kubectl apply -f rbac.yaml`
   - cd cstor
   - Apply cr.yaml which installs a custom resource definition for UpgradeResult custom reource.
 This custom resource is used to capture upgrade related information for success or failure case.